Our bolitas de tamarindo recipe (tamarind candy balls) combines sour and sweet in a candy that brings memories of my childhood.

 But here we are.
 Who cares?
 Not every recipe has to have the complexity of a creme brulee or a paella.
 Sometimes it's OK to have recipes with two ingredients, or even one!
 So, I hope you enjoy it, and if by any chance you too have a memory of eating this, please tell me so!

-- Grease a baking sheet with oil spray (or you can use a silpat).
+- Prepare: Coat a baking sheet or countertop with a spray of oil (or use a silpat).

-- Cover your hands with oil and make small balls (1 inch [2.5 cm]) in diam.
-Cover the balls with the granulated sugar.
+- Forming balls: Coat your hands with a little oil and form small balls (1 in [2.5 cm] in diameter).
+Coat the balls with the remaining sugar.

-- Store in a lidded jar at room temperature for up to 3 days.
+- Serving and storing: Serve, or store in an airtight container at room temperature for up to 3 days.